icoloma/gke-examples/README.md

 # Folder contents

-* node: A really simple example to create a Docker container, upload to GCR and deploy on Kubernetes
+* **node**: A really simple example to create a Docker container, upload to GCR and deploy on Kubernetes
-* wordpress: an example of using Deployments with Kubernetes 1.3
+* **wordpress**: an example of using Deployments with Kubernetes 1.3